Exercise 06 - Shape optimization of trusses¶

 return torch.clamp(x_hat, x_min_k, x_max_k)

-# Define (-1 times) the dual function
+# Gradient of dual function

-def dual_function(mu):
+def dual_grad(mu):

-mu_star = box_constrained_decent(dual_function, mu_0, mu_lower, mu_upper, eta=0.01)
+mu_star = bisection(dual_grad, mu_lower, mu_upper)

-# Compute current optimal point with dual solution
+# Compute current optimal point with dual solution and append to list of iterates

 In [10]: